w3c/ColorWeb-CG/hdr-big-picture.md

 An image is HDR if it specifies colors brighter than `white`.

-This can be specified directly as pixel values (e.g, a PQ image), or it can be specified by metadata (e.g, an ISO 21496-1 gain map image).
+This can be specified directly as pixel values (e.g, a PQ image), or it can be specified by metadata (e.g, an ISO 21496-1 gain map or SMPTE ST 2094-50 gain curve).

-### Headroom-adaptive tone mapping characterization
+### Tone mapping parameterized by targeted HDR headroom

 Tone mapping is the process of transforming an image for display at a specified targeted HDR headroom.
 The only parameter for tone mapping is the targeted HDR headroom.
 There are no other parameters.

 All images that are HDR specify how they are to be tone mapped to any targeted HDR headroom value.
 This transformation is image-dependent and is specified by metadata.

-* An example of such metadata is an ISO 21496-1 gain map image.
-This specifies an entirely independent image to display at a specified targeted headroom, and interpolation for intermediate targeted headrooms.
-* Another example of such metadata is an ICC or SMPTE ST 2094-50 adaptive gain curve.
-This specifies a global tone mapping operation.
+One way to think about this is that an image that does not have tone mapping is a function that maps $x$ and $y$ coordinates to colors, so the color at $(x,y)$ is $f(x,y)$.
+An image that has HDR tone mapping is a function that maps $x$ and $y$ coordinates, plus a targeted HDR headroom $H_\text{target}$ to colors, so the color at $(x,y)$ targeting HDR headroom $H_\text{target}$ is $f(x,y,H_\text{target})$.

+Examples of specifications for this formulation are:
+* [ISO 21496-1 gain map](https://www.iso.org/standard/86775.html), which is a published standard
+* [SMPTE ST 2094-50 gain curve](https://github.com/SMPTE/st2094-50), which is currently available for comment as a Public Committee Draft (PCD)
+* A default treatment for images that contain no open standard metadata should be agreed upon, see [WhatWG issue #9112](https://github.com/whatwg/html/issues/9112)

 An important property about these metadata is that they _prescribe_ an exact tone mapped color value for every pixel of the image or video, for every targeted headroom.
 This is different from _descriptive_ metadata that describes the scene but leaves the transformation up to the implementation.

-A default treatment for images that contain no open standard metadata should be agreed upon.
-A good candidate is the reference white tone mapping operator currently in draft at [ISO/DIS 22028-5](https://www.iso.org/standard/81863.html#draft), and in draft (not yet available) in SMPTE ST 2094-50, but this document does not cover this topic any further.
+Metadata that is not prescriptive does not have behavior that can be used for interoperability testing, and is therefore incompatible with the web.

 ## Core features